agruen/workingpaper.co/_posts/2025-05-29-data-access.md

 featured_image: "/images/gradients/yellow-green.png"
 ---

 _This was a note I prepared about a year ago on conceptualizing data access in general.
 I'm publishing here as I think the framework could be useful to those working in the field.
-Feedback is, of course, [incredibly welcome](https://workingpaper.co/contact).
+Feedback is, of course, [incredibly welcome](https://workingpaper.co/contact)._

--- Andrew_
+_Andrew_

 ## Concept Note: A Data Access Strategy
 ### What are all the parts of a complete data access framework?